 But the frequent injuries and deaths, as well as many other backgrounds to the sport, raise serious questions about the welfare of racehorses.
 Is horse racing torturous for the animals and is it morally justifiable to provide entertainment for us on the backs of horses?

 In this article, I would like to take a closer look at the world of horse racing - from the motives and attractions to the ugly downsides.
 You'll find out why horse racing Cruelty to animals and whether the sport is still up to date.
 I'll also show you exactly what you can do to help the animals.
 Let's go!

-Here you can find a short overview in advance:
+You can find a brief overview here in advance:

-Definition: What are horse races anyway?
+Definition: What is horse racing anyway?

 Horse racing is a Sport in which horses and their jockeys are (Professional race rider:inside) compete against each other in speed contests.